 With 4.2 million subscribers, Hikakin Games is the top subscribed Japanese gaming channel on YouTube.
 It’s run by the excitable and enthusiastic Hikakin, whose main vlog channel is the second most popular YouTube channel in Japan with 7.3 million subscribers.

 On his gaming channel, Hikakin plays a variety of child-friendly games including Zelda, Super Mario, Pokémon, and Minecraft in a series that he calls “Hikakura,” a play on his name and the Japanese nickname for Minecraft, “Maikura.”
 Here he is playing gaming and cultural phenomenon, Fortnite.

 3. Retoroto: The budget-friendly baka-gamer

 Retoroto is a gamer who seeks out free (or extremely cheap) games for laughs.
 The result is a lot of buggy game physics and hilarity.
 A majority of his videos feature a genre of games called バカゲー (bakage) or “dumb games,” but you’ll find a wide range of game types on his channel.
-If you like novelty and the bizarre, he may be right up your alley.
+If you like novelty or weird cult games, he may be right up your alley.